How to Enjoy Your Single Solo Life in One of the Most Aging Countries

 Japan can certainly be an affordable city, as there are many many cheap eats & drinks as well as economical entertainment.
 You just have to do your research!

 Many people are satisfied with their solo life.
 Here are some messages to solo-living people in the world from our members.
 If you have the abilities financially, you should choose the country and type of culture you want to live in, and spend your money freely.
 You can decide your life without judgement from others.

 We have two friends who were discussing their solo living and Me Time experiences.
-One person has been divorced for 35 years, and the other person has lived with the same partner for 20 years, and both are around 60 years old.
+One person has been divorced for 35 years, and the other person has lived with the same partner for 20 years, and both are over 60 years old.
 They mutually agree that they are tired of taking care of husbands/partners.
 “We would like to enjoy more things individually for own personal well-being for a change” and finally they have started their own Me Life after turning 55 years of age.